My 10 tips (and mistakes) to work with change

 So, here is a summary of the mistakes I, and we did and what I learnt (remember, failing is an option, and it will make you learn new things).

-1. We did not succeed in creating a common and sufficient clear vision at the beginning of the transformation, which made our work hard to communicate and drive efforts and activities.
+- We did not succeed in creating a common and sufficient clear vision at the beginning of the transformation, which made our work challenging to communicate and drive efforts and activities.

-3. We did not create enough feeling of a ”burning platform” or a clear ”why”.
-We could hear from time to time that ”it already works fine”.
+- We did not create enough feeling of a ”burning platform” or a clear ”why”.
+We could hear occasionally that ”it already works fine”.

-7. We did not have a platform, time or competence to communicate all the things we did and wanted others to do.
-Our intranet did not really support this kind of two-way communication, and our colleagues were not used to use wiki-based information.
+- We did not have a platform, time, or competence to communicate all the things we did and wanted others to do.
+Our intranet did not really support this kind of two-way communication, and our colleagues were not used to using wiki-based information.
 This lead to plenty of meetings and presentations, which took lots of time.

-9. We could not visualize an enough clear roadmap for management och the organization.
-This lead to some functions in the organization started their own initiatives.
+- We could not visualize an enough clear roadmap for management och the organization.
+This lead to some functions in the organization starting their own initiatives.

 Even if I see the above list as mistakes, I also see them as things that I learned something from.
 This journey was incredible and exciting, both for me and for the organization.
 I am extremely proud when I saw my colleagues come to work, happy, engaged and ready to create outstanding products and services.